Flavia Fortunato: Life and career

-During the 1980s, Fortunato was a constant presence on television, as hostess as well as musical guest in popular variety shows.
+During the 1980s, Fortunato made regular appearances on television, as hostess as well as musical guest in popular variety shows.
 She also entered the Sanremo Music Festival five more times between 1984 and 1992.
 In 1989 she made her acting debut on stage, starring alongside Lando Buzzanca in L'opera da tre soldi.
 In the 1990s, she focused on theater and television, then she gradually moved away from show business to devote herself to her family.

+Two greatest hits CD compilations, Flavia Fortunato and Canto Per Te, were respectively released in March 2000 and December 2010.